A community empowering and defining itself

 Gathering Spaces & Gardens

 The Latona Community Garden site, on Latona Avenue at Thornton, was a notorious dumping ground for decades.
 Now it’s a beloved community space for children and families.
 Neighbors decided on a mixed use of the lot: food production, children’s play space, and a seating area where folks can visit with one another.
 Tension between residents, the City, and the site’s property owners disappeared, and the chronic dumping stopped.
 Rhonda Winter and Peter Haas took the lead with a lot of help from their neighbors such as Jim Ansbro, Shelby Gardella, Juliana Mojica, Brian Sabado and Lucinda Toy.
 Pictured are neighbors Irene Molinari, (swinging), Bob Grover, (talking), Frenchy Foster (with umbrella), and Latona children (showing their love for the garden’s walnut tree).
 More recent leadership has included Marcus Harvey, Elizabeth Kopp, Jordan Morrison, Audrey Roderick, Meadow Sylvester, and Angelique Tompkins.
 SF Chronicle photos by Eric Luse.
 Latona children photo by Rhonda Winter.

 The Founders’ Memorial Vista showcases “ornamental edibles” and a sweeping view.
 Residents and civic leaders gathered in October of 2008 to dedicate the gathering space and share healthy foods and moving testimonials.
 Mayor Gavin Newsom donated a bronze plaque.
 Hydra Mendoza (Board of Education & Mayor’s Office), Supervisor Sophie Maxwell, and DPW leaders Mohammed Nuru and Liz Lerma spoke.
 Project leader Steven Aiello won the Karl Paige and Annette Smith Community Service Award for his effort.
 In recent years, Jacob Watta and Patrick Rhodes have cared for this portion of the Quesada Garden.
 Pictured is QGI Co-Founding Gardener and Board Chair Annette Smith speaking at the dedication.

 Organizing & Communications

-Four annual outdoor film festivals have attracted hundreds of residents and friends to the heart of Bayview - at night!
+Four annual outdoor film festivals attracted hundreds of residents and friends to the heart of Bayview - at night!
 The 2009 Bayview Outdoor Film Festival at the Quesada Gardens included Chef Alice Wilson, Old Skool Café and USF youth who prepared and served free, healthy foods.
 Live performances from Golden Gate Chorus, Skutt Brothers Band, and Not Your Grammy's Theater group accompanied the dinner, and preceded a selection of films with a Bayview Hunters Point emphasis.

 The “Bayview Is…” mural celebration and MLK Day of Service in the gardens were covered by KGO local ABC News.
 The Latona Community Garden “Fiesta” celebrated the Latona community’s achievements with an interactive healthy food “Fiesta,” with Craig Gold leading an interactive healthy food preparation demonstration from his new mobile, solar-powered kitchen.
 Gardening and other volunteer days, organizing meetings in residents’ homes, and daily informal interactions at all of the public gathering space projects is what the Quesada Gardens Initiative is all about.